This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 The tax year in Cyprus for individuals and companies is the calendar year.

 Both individuals and companies must submit a provisional estimate of profits and tax payable for the year by 31 July of the tax year, together with a remittance of half the estimated tax payable.
 The estimates may be revised at any time before 31 December of the tax year, and the balance of the estimated tax payable must be paid by then.
+A penalty may be imposed in the event of an excessive difference between the first and the final estimate.

 Companies and individuals who are obliged to provide audited financial statements are required to pay the balance of tax due by 1 August following the end of the tax year.
 The final tax return must be submitted before 31 March of the following year (15 months after the end of the year in question).